top of page

 Where are waste tires dropped off?

-Collection centers accept tires from tire generators who have a valid Waste Tire Number (WST#) from the Arkansas Department of Finance and Administration (DF&A), conduct business in the service area, and have earned eligible waste tire disposal credits by remitting rim removal fees to DF&A. (See, below, Tire Generators, How do I qualify for the program?)
+Collection centers (current locations, above) accept waste tires from tire retailers/generators who have a valid Waste Tire Number (WST#) from the Arkansas Department of Finance and Administration (DF&A) and conduct business in the District 2 service area.
+(See map.)

 Collection centers also accept, at no charge, up to four (4) small or large waste tires per month from individuals living in the service area.
 Waste tires from the public must be off the rim.
-Agricultural businesses are considered individuals for purposes of this regulation.
-Documentation including name, address, and number of tires will be required by collection centers when disposing of tires.
+Documentation including name, address, and number of tires will be required by collection centers when disposing of waste tires.

 Tire Generators